Accounting and Finance MSc

 Why study accounting and finance?

-This Master's programme will provide you with the analytical, problem-solving and decision making skills needed for careers in accounting and financial management.
+This Master's programme will teach you the analytical, problem-solving and decision-making skills needed for a career in accounting and financial management and enhance your CV.

 What you’ll study